microsoft/planetary-computer-tasks/docs/development/deploying.md

 #### Nginx-Ingress

-The chart can be brough into the `deployment/helm/vendored` directory by running the following command:
+The chart can be brought into the `deployment/helm/vendored` directory by running the following command:

 ```console
 cd deployment/helm/vendored